opea-project/GenAIComps/comps/dataprep/redis/multimodal_langchain/README.md

 ## 4.1 Consume *videos_with_transcripts* API
 **Use case:** This API is used when a transcript file (under `.vtt` format) is available for each video.

-**IMPORTANT NOTES:**
+**Important notes:**
 - Make sure the file paths after `files=@` are correct.
-- Every transcript filename must be identical with its corresponding video filename (except their extension .vtt and .mp4).
+- Every transcript file's name must be identical with its corresponding video file's name (except their extension .vtt and .mp4).
 For example, `video1.mp4` and `video1.vtt`.
-Otherwise, if `video1.vtt` is not included in this API call, this microservice will return error `No captions file video1.vtt found for video1.mp4`.
+Otherwise, if `video1.vtt` is not included correctly in this API call, this microservice will return error `No captions file video1.vtt found for video1.mp4`.

 ### Single video-transcript pair upload